-j.
-PRIME FARMLAND: Land, designated as "Prime Farmland" in the U.S. Department of Agriculture k.
+o.
 QUALIFIED SOLAR INSTALLER: A person who has skills and knowledge related to the construction and operation of solar electrical equipment and installations and has received safety training on the hazards involved.
 Persons who are on the list of eligible photovoltaic installers maintained by the New York State Energy Research and Development Authority (NYSERDA), or who are certified as a solar installer by the North American Board of Certified Energy Practitioners (NABCEP), shall be deemed to be qualified solar installers for the purposes of this definition.
-Persons who are not on NY SERDA's list of eligible installers or NABCEP's list of certified installers may be deemed to be qualified solar installers or NABCEP's list of certified installers may be deemed to be qualified solar installers.
-Use the personal protective equipment and job planning necessary to perform the installation safely.
+Persons who are not on NYSERDA's list of eligible installers or NABCEP's list of certified installers may be deemed to be qualified solar installers if the Town determines such persons have had adequate training to determine the degree and extent of the hazard and the personal protective equipment and job planning necessary to perform the installation safely.
 Such training shall include the proper use of special precautionary techniques and personal protective equipment, as well as the skills and techniques necessary to distinguish exposed energized parts from other parts of electrical equipment and to determine the nominal voltage of exposed live parts.